open-sauced/docs/docs/features/contributor-insights.md

 ## How to Create a Contributor Insight Page

 After logging in, navigate to "Insights" in the sidebar.
-Click the "+" next to it to be presented with options, and select "New Contributor Insight".
+Click the "+" next to it to be presented with options, and select "New Contributor Insight."

 There are three ways to add a list: